Call4Cloud | MMP-C | Autopilot | Device Preparation

 Let me give you a simple example: If you want to be notified each time an application is launched from the desktop we could create a scheduled task and define the StateChangeTrigger: 7550BEA33E06830D AKA WNF_SHEL_DESKTOP_APPLICATION_STARTED

-When adding an action to this scheduled task, we can make sure a specific action will be triggered when this type of event occurs.
+When adding an action to this scheduled task, we can ensure a specific action will be triggered when this type of event occurs.
 This action could trigger a DLL function or just a simple PowerShell script that outputs a file to a directory each time a desktop application is launched

 I guess I love WNF… because without this Trigger the DetectHardwareChange scheduled task isn’t going to be executed and without it… no Hardware Remediation